2021 All-State Music Festival Information

 After all pianists have auditioned, there will be a break, and then a round of call back auditions may be held.

-Those selected to accompany the chorus will be required at rehearsals on Thursday evening, November 19th, in Ames.
+Those selected will be required at rehearsals on Thursday evening, November 18th, in Ames.

 Conflicts between the All-State Music Festival and the State Football Play-Offs are unavoidable.
 Policies have been developed to resolve those

 conflicts within reasonable parameters.
 “Alternates” may be selected to fill positions in either the All-State Band or Orchestra as late as November 9.
 Vocal Alternates may be selected up until Tuesday, November 16, 2021.
 If your district has a potential problem with such a situation, contact the IHSMA office at your earliest opportunity.